 - Track Ownership: Amtrak

-The interior of the station, meanwhile, is notable and unique for both its stylistic and functional elements.
-The main concourse measures 290 by 135 feet with a 95-foot-high coffered ceiling and beautiful Art Deco chandeliers.
-It is lined by gilded and ornamented columns that contrast with the more austere, classical look of the façade as well as by five-story-high cathedral-like windows.
+The interior of the station, meanwhile, is notable for both its stylistic and functional elements.
+The Main Concourse measures 290 by 135 feet with a 95-foot-high coffered ceiling and beautiful Art Deco chandeliers.
+It is lined by gilded and ornamented columns that contrast with the more austere classicism of the façade as well as by five-story-high cathedral-like windows.
 The floor, made of Tennessee marble, completes the sense of opulence of this impressive room.

 Over the years, impressive monuments have been added to the station’s public spaces.
-Visitors can find Karl Bitter’s 1895 bas-relief, The Spirit of Transportation, in the North Waiting Room off the main concourse.
+Visitors can find Karl Bitter’s 1895 bas-relief, The Spirit of Transportation, in the North Waiting Room off the Main Concourse.
 Occupying almost the entire west wall, it depicts the progress of transportation; a central female figure sits in a horse-drawn carriage, while children cradle models of a steamship, steam locomotive and dirigible.
-Also prominently displayed is Walker Hancock’s Pennsylvania Railroad War Memorial, a sculpture of the archangel Michael lifting a dead soldier’s body out of the flames of war.
-Cast in 1950, the memorial honors the 1,307 PRR employees who died in military service during that war, out of the 54,035 who served.
+Also prominently displayed is Walker Hancock’s Pennsylvania Railroad War Memorial, a sculpture of the Archangel Michael lifting a dead soldier’s body out of the flames of war.
+Cast in 1950, the memorial honors the 1,307 PRR employees who died in military service during World War II, out of the 54,035 who served.

 Restoration experts repaired broken fingers and other elements of The Spirit of Transportation, while metal elements on the Pennsylvania Railroad War Memorial were cleaned and sealed with a fresh coat of protective wax.
 Above the passenger areas, approximately 280,000 square feet of office space was modernized to house 1,500 Amtrak employees.
 New shops, stores and food vendors were installed in the South Arcade and South Concourse.
 Outside, the facades were also refurbished and a former mail handling facility was converted into a 420-space underground parking garage.

-Philadelphia’s history is older than that of the United States and older than that of the railroads.
+Philadelphia’s history is older than that of the United States.
 Europeans arrived in the Delaware Valley area in the early 1600s, led by Dutch, British and Swedish settlers.
 In 1681, however, Charles II of England granted William Penn a charter for what would eventually become Pennsylvania.
 In an unusual example of understanding and generosity, Penn also bought the land from the local Lenape Native Americans so as to establish his colony on good faith and, he hoped, ensure it peace.
 A Quaker, Penn had known persecution firsthand in England and wanted his new colony to be a place of free worship.
-He founded the city of Philadelphia nearby where he made his treaty of friendship with the Lenape chief, naming the city for philos, “love”, and adelphos, “brother”—explaining Philadelphia’s nickname as the “City of Brotherly Love”.
+He founded the city of Philadelphia nearby where he made his treaty of friendship with the Lenape chief, naming the city for philos, “love”, and adelphos, “brother”—explaining Philadelphia’s nickname as the “City of Brotherly Love.”

 Philadelphia’s growth into a major American town was prefigured from its very early days.
 Although Penn’s plan for the city was to keep it rural with a basic grid plan that spread out houses and businesses on large parcels of land, the city’s inhabitants quickly subdivided and resold their lots, building up the area around the Delaware River especially quickly, and turning it into an important trading center.
 Before Penn left Philadelphia for the last time, he issued the Charter of 1701 officially establishing Philadelphia as a city.
 It continued to grow at breakneck speed, and soon enough the quality of living conditions deteriorated significantly, as might be expected of a booming trading town.

 By the 1750s, however, those conditions had improved.
 Playing a significant role in this change was Philadelphia’s most famous resident, printer, inventor and revolutionary: Benjamin Franklin.
-Franklin helped improve some city services and founded new ones, including the Colonies’ first hospital.
-Later – before, during and after the Revolutionary War – Philadelphia’s status as one of the Colonies’ major cities and its relatively central location led to its hosting the First Continental Congress to organize state opposition, the Second Continental Congress that signed the Declaration of Independence, and the Constitutional Convention that gave us the form of government we have today.
-Several important Revolutionary War battles were fought in Philadelphia’s environs, and it served as the temporary U.S. capital in the 1790s before turning that honor over to the District of Columbia.
+Franklin helped improve some city services and founded new ones, including the British Colonies’ first hospital.
+Later – before, during and after the Revolutionary War – Philadelphia’s status as one of the Colonies’ major cities and its relatively central location led to its hosting the First Continental Congress to organize state opposition, the Second Continental Congress that signed the Declaration of Independence, and the Constitutional Convention that gave the Unites States the form of government it has today.
+Several important Revolutionary War battles were fought in Philadelphia’s environs, and it served as the temporary U.S. capital in the 1790s before turning that honor over to the new District of Columbia.

 The 20th Century brought many of the same challenges to Philadelphia that other major cities faced at the time.
 The Great Depression created massive urban poverty, followed by the rapid growth of jobs and the economy after World War II.
-This in turn brought new tests for the city including overcrowding and the need to massively improve the city’s infrastructure, as well as difficulties with crime and corruption.
+This in turn brought new tests for the city including overcrowding and the need to improve the city’s infrastructure, as well as difficulties with crime and corruption.
 In 1950 the city adopted a new charter strengthening the mayor and weakening the city council in an effort to address some of the population’s complaints.
-The city struggled through the Civil Rights Movement along with the rest of the country, and saw both growing suburbanization outside of the city and increased gentrification in areas such as Center City and University City.
-By the 1990s new investment would help bring Philadelphia out of near bankruptcy and the city continues to change and evolve at a rapid pace even now.
-The new changes to 30th Street Station are a fitting symbol of the city’s monumental history, novel roots and enduring significance.
+The city struggled through the Civil Rights Movement along with the rest of the country, and saw both growing suburbanization outside of the city and increased redevelopment in areas such as Center City and University City.
+By the 1990s new investment would help bring Philadelphia out of near bankruptcy, and the city continues to change and evolve at a rapid pace.
+The changes to William H. Gray III 30th Street Station are a fitting symbol of the city’s monumental history, novel roots and enduring significance.